Who’s That Voice in Your Head? Understanding Your Inner Critic

 A clenched jaw

-That sinking feeling in your belly
+A sinking feeling in your belly

-When this happens, place a hand on your chest.
-Breathe deeply.
-Remind yourself: “I’m safe right now.”
+When you experience these sensations, place a hand on your chest.
+Breathe deeply and remind yourself: “I’m safe right now.”
+Your body can help ground you when your mind forgets.

 You Are Not the Critic.
 You’re the One Listening.

-The goal isn’t to erase the voice.
+The goal isn't to erase the voice.
 It’s to stop mistaking it for you.
+You are the one who notices, who chooses, and who grows.

 Journal Prompts 🖋